oddsun/RPi4/Readme.md

 # PXE fix for v1.28

-Replace `RPI_EFI.fd` official RPi UEFI Firmware v1.28 relase with the recompiled one here.
+Replace `RPI_EFI.fd` in official RPi UEFI Firmware v1.28 relase with the patched one here.

-Or you can rebuild `RPI_EFI.fd` yourself by following build instructions below.
+Or you can rebuild `RPI_EFI.fd` yourself by following the build instructions below.
 Make sure to include the following patches:
 - `0001-MdeModulePkg-UefiBootManagerLib-Signal-ReadyToBoot-o.patch` (see reason below)
 - `PXE_patch.patch` (PXE fix adapted from [jlinton fork](https://github.com/jlinton/edk2-platforms/commit/34cc9e2266dcf295ceffe6c82a6aae2a6febc57a) for v1.28 release)